Debugging

 Console Logging

-statements to your CashScript contract file to log variables.
-This way you investigate whether the variables have the expected values when they get to the failing require
+To help with debugging you can add console.log statements to your CashScript contract file to log variables.
+This way you investigate whether the variables have the expected values when they get to the failing require statement in the CashScript file.
+After adding the console.log statements, recompile your contract so they are added to your contract's Artifact.

 Bitauth IDE

 Whenever a transaction fails, there will be a link in the console to open your smart contract transaction in the BitAuth IDE.
 This will allow you to inspect the transaction in detail, and see exactly why the transaction failed.
 In the BitAuth IDE you will see the raw BCH Script mapping to each line in your CashScript contract.
 Find the failing line and investigate the failing OpCode.
-You can break up the failing line, one opcode at a time, to see how the stack evolves and ends with your require
+You can break up the failing line, one opcode at a time, to see how the stack evolves and ends with your require failure.

 It's also possible to export the transaction for step-by-step debugging in the BitAuth IDE without failure.
-To do so, you can call the bitauthUri()
+To do so, you can call the getBitauthUri() function on the transaction.
+This will return a URI that can be opened in the BitAuth IDE.

-const uri = await transactionBuilder.bitauthUri();
+const uri = transactionBuilder.getBitauthUri();

-// "TransferWithTimeout" contract constructor parameters
+// "HalfTimeVault" contract constructor parameters

-<timeout> // int = <0x07>
+<timeout> // int = <0x90d003>

-<recipient> // pubkey = <0x0262f5c18adf3d9800c18b5e63fa6505ec8eb1d49c65855d62aea698425a39966e>
+<owner> // pubkey = <0x034f355bdcb7cc0af728ef3cceb9615d90684bb5b2ca5f859ab0f0b704075871aa>

 // bytecode